 Save money in Niagara Falls

-USA can be an expensive place to travel but there are still ways to save money in Niagara Falls.
+Canada and the US can be an expensive place to travel but there are still ways to save money in Niagara Falls.

-- Visit during off-season – head to Niagara Falls from October through to March for cheaper hotel prices.
+- Visit during the off-season – head to Niagara Falls from October through to March for cheaper hotel prices.

 - Use coupons – Check out Groupon for discounted Niagara Falls attractions and restaurants and also pick up a coupon book or flyer found in racks in most hotels and shopping malls.

 - Eat at local, reasonably price restaurants – Some restaurants in the tourist area have inflated prices, so your best bet is to move away from the tourist neighbourhood when eating out.
 Reasonably priced restaurants include jade Garden, Boston Pizza, Flying Saucer and Betty’s.

 - Avoid the chain restaurants – IHOP, Dennis and Applebees are overpriced in this area and just not that good.